monikastrah/431-2020/classes/class14/README.md

 ## Announcements

 1. Quiz 1 results are in your email (sent last night.)
 The [answer sketch is here](https://github.com/THOMASELOVE/431-2020/blob/master/quizzes/quiz1/sketch/README.md).
+    - **Questions about the Quiz** should be held until after today's class, and should then be sent via Piazza as private notes.
+    - While you are welcome to ask, Dr. Love graded everything, and also thought long and hard about whether and how much partial credit would be awarded for each item.
+He will only change your grade in the face of a clear error on his part in applying the credit rules described in the sketch, or if you have identified a problem with the item which makes another answer correct.
 2. [Project Proposals Update](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectA/proposal_notes_2020-10-06.md) is also available.
     - **STILL TO COME**: If you need another revision after today, it will be due at **TIME TO BE SPECIFIED BY DR LOVE**
 3. Why is it important to clearly document your work?
 From the stat150 project and [Kelly Bodwin](https://twitter.com/kellybodwin), here's some materials on [Reproducibility, Documentation and Communication](https://stat150.blog/post/03-reproducibility/) just in time for your Project A work.